marceloandrioni/conda_env/README.md

 `conda activate <env_name>`

 ### cx_oracle:
-To connect to Oracle databases using the `cx_oracle` library, the user also needs the Oracle library files ([Linux](http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html)/[Windows](https://www.oracle.com/database/technologies/instant-client/winx64-64-downloads.html)).
+To connect to Oracle databases using the `cx_oracle` library, the user also needs the [Oracle library](http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html) files.

-#### Linux

 Dowload and extract:
 - instantclient-basic-linux.x64-19.9.0.0.0dbru.zip